 To be eligible for either of these programmes, you must be from a BAME (black, Asian and minority ethnic) background, or disabled, or socially or economically disadvantaged.
 If you have a positive appraisal during the internship, the Civil Service will fast track you to the initial online stages of the Civil Service Fast Stream process.

 Some Civil Service departments also offer structured work experience in the form of summer internships or 12-month sandwich placements.
-Examples include the Government Economic Service (GES) for economics students, GCHQ for STEM students and the Foreign & Commonwealth Office (FCO) for those interested in a career in international relations.
+Examples include the Government Economic Service (GES) for economics students, GCHQ for STEM students and the Foreign, Commonwealth & Development Office (FCDO) for those interested in a career in international relations.

 - The European Commission (EC) - also offers five-month traineeships in areas including law, human resources (HR) and environmental policy.
 Any degree is accepted, but you must have a strong knowledge of English, French or German, plus a second European Union (EU) language.

 Other examples of internship programmes in the public sector